KatrinaMakovoza/katrinamakovoza.github.io/README.md

-# katrinam.github.io
+# Portfolio
- This is a portfolio website based of off my skills and experiences.
+ This is my official website that is a work in progess.
+It is a porfolio showcasing my work and skills.